formester/formester-site/content/blog/how-to-use-entertainment-quizzes-for-website-engagement-lead-generation.md

 ## How to Use Entertainment Quizzes for Website Engagement?

-Did you know - "Social Media Engagement: Entertainment quizzes drive up to 2x higher engagement rates on social media, including likes, shares, and comments, compared to regular posts."
+Did you know - **Entertainment quizzes drive up to 2x higher engagement rates on social media, including likes, shares, and comments, compared to regular posts.**

 In today's digital age, reaching a global audience isn't a far-fetched dream.
 If you own a website, then website engagement is something you'd most definitely be already aware of.